tiagoirineu/personal_blog/content/project/google-certificate/index.markdown

 ##   <drtn>        <drtn>          <drtn>
 ## 1 1237.408 secs -1742998 secs   3356649 secs
 ```
-Unless somebody was the Flash and could go back in time, this info show to us that there are some erros in the data.
+Unless somebody was the Flash and could go back in time, this info show to us that there are some errors in the data.
 As min_ride is negative, it is telling us that there are negative entries.
+I also don't like the fact that our lenght ride is in seconds.
+So, let's first analyze these rides with negative length and after that we will transform it units to minutes.

-Let's find out how many entries fall in this situation.
+Let's first check how many observations we have with this error.

 ```r